joshwadd/Advanced_Lane_Detection/README.md

 ## Discussion and Future Modifications

-This processing pipeline for lane detection i
+This processing pipeline for lane detection is a good example of how a range of computer vision tools can be combined in sequence to achieve
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4MTIzOTkzXX0=
+eyJoaXN0b3J5IjpbMTE0MDI4NDA3NF19
 -->